ErikOlson/proj-audit/README.md

 - `ignoreDirs` entries are merged with the built-in list and affect the scanner and analyzers.
 - `languagesFile` points at a YAML document (see below) for language-specific rules.
 You can also add a small `languages` block inline if you prefer JSON.
+- `scoring` lets you tweak the effort/polish/recency weights and the thresholds that map a project to “Experiment”, “Prototype”, etc.
 - `analyzers` lets you enable/disable the built-in analyzer components (git, filesystem, language).
 CLI flags like `--disable-analyzers git,lang` override whatever the config specifies.
 - CLI flags always win over config values, so `proj-audit --format json` overrides whatever the file specifies.